 Seat pans

-Amazingly, the Blogger is allowing me to post with images after not allowing me to do anything for a couple weeks.
+Amazingly, the Blogger is allowing me to post

 Progress has been made in a couple areas- an earlier post talked about concerns that the seat pans would not hold up to blasting.
 They did although they are quite pitted.
 So the non-industrial smoothing again took place (party was poorly attended) and some priming was accomplished.
 Pretty damn exciting, huh?